GradyLealand/Android/README.md

 # Android
-A repo to store all my android studio projects for school and personal
+A repo to store all my android studio projects for school